-Oral Medicine and Biopsy Services
+Oral Medicine and Biopsy Services Near You

 At Okanagan Periodontics, we offer oral medicine and biopsy services to provide you with comprehensive oral healthcare.
 Your oral health is essential to your well-being.
 When your teeth, gums, or jaw hurt, it can make eating, drinking, swallowing, or even speaking difficult.
 We focus on diagnosing and managing orofacial pain in the oral cavity or mouth.
 If you have a lesion in your mouth that does not respond to treatment, interferes with your ability to speak or swallow, or has an unknown origin, your dentist will recommend that you visit our Okanagan periodontal clinic for an examination.

-Oral Biopsy Services
+Oral Biopsy Services in Kelowna

 When a lesion develops in the mouth or oral cavity, your dentist will recommend treatments such as medication or additional hygiene practices in an attempt to heal the area.
 When these treatments fail to work, a biopsy is recommended to determine why the lesion is there.
 Once the lesion is identified, your periodontist can develop a more accurate treatment plan.